Get the Facts on the DUI Penalty You’re Facing

 OUI With Serious Bodily Injury – Penalties

-If you are charged with an OUI where someone is injured, the case can get much more complicated, and extremely serious.
+If you are charged with an OUI where someone is injured or killed, the case can get much more complicated, and extremely serious.

 You can face penalties of 6 months to 2.5 years in House of Correction or 6 months to 10 years in State Prison depending on how it is charged and prosecuted.